dfrnt-com/gatsby-mdx-remote/README.md

 ```

 This will ensure that MDX files have `slug`, `title` and `imageList` properties.
 If the `imageList` array does not exist for the frontmatter, the remote image preprocessing will not work.

+### In general

+The MDX relies on a correct cache.
+Many things are helped by starting over with the cache, using `gatsby clean`.
+Depending on your situation, it can be helpful to try!

 ## How to develop locally